 Elvis Presley Birthplace – Elvis Presley was born in Tupelo, Mississippi.
 Tour the home where the King of Rock & Roll began his musical journey to fame.
-The two-room house where Elvis was born on January 8, 1935 is seen by over 50,000 visitors each year.
+The two-room house where Elvis was born on January 8, 1935, is seen by over 50,000 visitors yearly.
 Exit the Trace at milepost 259.7 onto Mississippi Highway 6 (Main Street in Tupelo) and travel east a couple of miles through town.
-After you cross US 45 turn left onto Elvis Presley Drive.
+After you cross U.S. 45, turn left onto Elvis Presley Drive.

-Tupelo Automobile Museum – This museum features 120,000 square feet of automobile displays and open viewing restoration bays.
-Over 100 antique, classic and collectible automobiles, chronologically displayed, illustrate the progress of over 100 years of automobile design and engineering.
-The collection, valued at over $6 million, includes a rare Tucker, a Lincoln previously owned by Elvis Presley, other movie and celebrity vehicles, Hispano Suizas, a Duesenberg and many more rare brands and American favorites.
+Tupelo Automobile Museum – This museum features 120,000 square feet of automobile displays and open-viewing restoration bays.
+Over 100 antique, classic and collectible automobiles, chronologically displayed, illustrate over 100 years of automobile design and engineering progress.
+The collection, valued at over $6 million, includes a rare Tucker, a Lincoln previously owned by Elvis Presley, other movie and celebrity vehicles, Hispano Suizas, a Duesenberg, and many more rare brands and American favorites.
 Exit the Trace at milepost 259.7 onto Mississippi Highway 6 (Main Street in Tupelo) and travel east about a mile.
-Turn left on Franklin Street and the museum will be on your right.
+Turn left on Franklin Street, and the museum will be on your right.

-Corinth Civil War Interpretive Center – For six months in 1862, Corinth, a critical railroad junction, captured the full attention of a divided nation.
-Today, one of the National Park Service’s newest visitor centers interprets the key role of Corinth, Mississippi in the Civil War’s Western Theater.
-The 15,000 sq. ft. modern facility features interactive exhibits, a multimedia presentation on the Battle of Shiloh, and a video on the Battle of Corinth.
-The interpretive center stands near the site of Battery Robinett, a Union fortification witness to bloody fighting during the October, 1862 Battle of Corinth.
+Corinth Civil War Interpretive Center – For six months in 1862, Corinth, a critical railroad junction, captured a divided nation’s full attention.
+Today, one of the National Park Service’s newest visitor centers interprets Corinth, Mississippi’s key role in the Civil War’s Western Theater.
+The 15,000-square-foot modern facility features interactive exhibits, a multimedia presentation on the Battle of Shiloh, and a video on Corinth’s Battle.
+The interpretive center stands near the site of Battery Robinett, a Union fortification witness to bloody fighting during the October 1862 Battle of Corinth.
 Open every day except Christmas Day from 8:30 a.m. to 4:30 p.m.
 It is located at 501 W. Linden Street.

 Coca-Cola Museum – In 1905, Avon Kenneth Weaver bought an interest in the Corinth Bottle Works, a small soda water plant.
-At that time, Coca-Cola was being produced in Jackson, Tennessee, and shipped by rail to Corinth.
+At that time, Coca-Cola was produced in Jackson, Tennessee, and shipped by rail to Corinth.
 Mr. Weaver obtained a Coca-Cola franchise for Northeast Mississippi in 1907.
-The company is still owned by the same family.
+The same family still owns the company.
 The Coca-Cola Museum is located in downtown Corinth.
-The exhibits in the museum include historic images, artifacts from the past 100 years and interactive computer stations with information about the 100 years of Corinth Coca-Cola.
+The museum exhibits include historical images, artifacts from the past 100 years, and interactive computer stations with information about the 100 years of Corinth Coca-Cola.
 305 Waldron Street.

-Historic Downtown Corinth – Several historic buildings and business can be seen here including Borroums Drug Store, 1865 by former CSA army surgeon A.J.
+Historic Downtown Corinth – Several historic buildings and businesses can be seen here, including Borroums Drug Store, 1865, by former CSA army surgeon A.J.
 Borroum.
 It is the oldest drug store in continuous operation in Mississippi.
-Biggers Hardware opened its doors in 1918 and has been a mainstay in the community ever since.
-Waits Jewelry and Fine Gifts is the oldest business in Corinth dating from 1865.
+Biggers Hardware opened its doors in 1918 and has been a community’s mainstay.
+Waits Jewelry and Fine Gifts is the oldest business in Corinth, dating from 1865.